Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 `literal` is the specifier we already used to match against a literal value.

-This matches integers, floats, booleans, characters and a whole set of string types, string literals, raw string literals, byte string literals, C string literals, and so on.
+This matches integers, floats, booleans, characters and a whole set of string types including; string literals, raw string literals, byte string literals, C string literals, and so on.

 ---